MicrosoftDocs/dataexplorer-docs/data-explorer/machine-learning-clustering.md

 The service exception count correlates with the overall service traffic.
 You can clearly see the daily pattern, for business days of Monday to Friday, with a rise in service exception counts mid-day, and drops in counts during the night.
 Flat low counts are visible over the weekend.
 Exception spikes can be detected using [time series anomaly detection](/azure/data-explorer/anomaly-detection?#time-series-anomaly-detection) in Azure Data Explorer.

 The second spike in the data occurs on Tuesday afternoon.
 The following query is used to further diagnose this spike.
-Use the query to redraw the chart around the spike in higher resolution (eight hours in one-minute bins) to verify whether it’s a sharp spike, and view its borders.
+Use the query to redraw the chart around the spike in higher resolution (eight hours in one-minute bins) to verify whether it's a sharp spike, and view its borders.

 **\[**[**Click to run query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAyXNwQrCMBAE0Hu/YvHUooWkghSl/yDoyUsJyWpCk2xJNnjx403pbeYwbzwyBBdnnoxiZBewHYS89GLshzNIeRWiuzUGA83al8yYXPzI5gdBLdjnWjFDLGHSVCK3HVCEe0LtMj4r9mAVVngnCvsLMO3hOFqo2goyVCxhNJhgu9dWJYavY9uyY4/T4UV1XVm2CEM0kFe34AnkBhXGOs7kCzuKh+4P3/XM5M8AAAA=)**\]**